After losing my father and stepfather to cancer, I began a tumultuous grief journey.

-Hiking allows me to re-energize myself and protect my peace.
-When I'm climbing mountains and looking out across the land, I feel centered.
+Hiking or spending time in nature allows me to re-energize myself and protect my peace.
+Whether I'm climbing mountains or sticking my toes in the sand at the beach, it helps me feel centered.

 Music is my first love and will always have a special place in my heart.
 I believe it has healing properties in it of itself.
 I sing and play guitar to unwind and relieve stress.
 One of my favorite songs to play is "Hotel California" which was my dad's favorite tune.

 There is a freedom that I feel when I ride my bike.
 My stepfather taught me how to ride at the age of 8 and I've been an avid rider ever since!
-When I'm on my bike, I feel close to him; each ride is a gift.
+When I do get a chance to ride, I feel close to him.
+Each ride is a gift.